margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for conversations with my cousins
 * Grateful to learn more about our leaders
 * Grateful for how all the political leaders in our country have turned to faith and the Bible
+* Grateful for the people doing the political work and overcoming obstacles
+* Grateful for the sounds of the morning
+* Grateful for a healthy conversation with an aunt

 <br>